Tripti83/qure.ai_data_engineering_assignment/README.md

 # qure.ai_data_engineering_assignment
 ## LIDC DICOM Data Ingestion, Validation, Metadata Extraction, and Database Loading

 This project demonstrates a complete pipeline for handling a small subset of the LIDC-IDRI DICOM dataset.
-The workflow is implemented in the notebook `question1.ipynb` and covers the following stages:
+The workflow is implemented in the notebook `Assignment_Notebook.ipynb` and covers the following stages:

 ## Table of Contents
 - [Overview](#overview)